eu-cristofer/code4everyone/Notes.md

 Keep the function in one page.
 It should be like a paragraph.
 It is easy to test.
 A function is a unit you can manage and test efficiently (pre conditions and pos conditions)

-## Structured Programming
+## 4. Structured Programming

 ### Main topcis

 1. Enumeration
 ### ADT

-Abstract Data Type is a concept or model of a data type.
+**Abstract Data Type** is a concept or model of a data type.
 An abstract data type is defined by its behavior (semantics) from the point of view of a user, of the data, specifically in terms of possible values, possible operations on data of this type, and the behavior of these operations.
 From [Wikipedia](https://en.wikipedia.org/wiki/Abstract_data_type).

 ### LIFO